Founder, President and CEO

 Stephen Unger is Managing Director of KSMU, LLC.
 He is a leading executive recruiter who has served as Managing Partner of the media and entertainment divisions at the three largest executive search firms in the world (Heidrick & Struggles, Spencer Stuart and Korn/Ferry International).
 Prior positions Stephen has held include: Vice President, International Sales and Acquisitions of Universal Studios; Vice President, International Distribution of CBS Theatrical Films (a division of CBS Inc.); Senior Vice President, International Sales of Filmways Pictures (later absorbed into MGM).
 He has served on various non-profit Boards including the American Cinematheque for nearly ten years.
 Stephen is a graduate of Syracuse University and attended New York University's Graduate Institute of Film and Television (Tisch).
 He is an expert in the field of leadership, having written a weekly column on that subject in 2004-2005 for Daily Variety.

 Olivia Raynor, Ph.D., is the Director of the Tarjan Center, a University Center for Excellence in Developmental Disabilities, and Adjunct Professor in the Department of Psychiatry and Biobehavioral Sciences at the Semel Institute, UCLA.
-Her career spans over 35 years of experience in management, analysis, evaluation, training and public policy at the individual and system levels that support individuals with disabilities participation in inclusive postsecondary education, the arts, volunteerism, civic engagement and integrated competitve employment.
+Her career spans over 35 years of experience in management, analysis, evaluation, training and public policy at the individual and system levels that support individuals with disabilities participation in inclusive postsecondary education, the arts, volunteerism, civic engagement and integrated competitive employment.
 Olivia is the Principal Investigator and Director of the California Employment Consortium for Youth and Young Adults with Intellectual and Other Developmental Disabilities.
 She serves on the California State Council on Developmental Disabilities and its Executive Committee.
-Olivia’s several years of service with the Association for University Centers on Disabilities include her upcoming roles as President Elect and President.
+Olivia’s several years of service with the Association for University Centers on Disabilities include her role as Board President.
 Olivia holds degrees from Boston University and USC in Occupational Therapy and a doctorate from UCLA in Educational Psychology.

 Laurie Holz received her B.A. from UC Berkeley in English and is a writer and editor, having edited four published books.
 She has been civically engaged since college and has actively volunteered and successfully fundraised for city council, school board and presidential campaigns.
 In addition, Laurie has a long history of philanthropic activity, serving on the Boards of Camp Good Times and the City of Angels Ballet as Vice President (where she also wrote grants), along with past membership in the Women's Political Committee.
 Laurie has also served as a member of the Beverly Hills Education Foundation and actively served in the PTA while her children were in school, co-chairing successful fundraising events for her school district.
 Laurie’s experiences in civic engagement and volunteering in underserved areas strengthened her passion in social justice and civil rights.
 Laurie is a proud mother of three and a grandmother of two.